Ujjawal55/obsidian/bash_programming/learning/linux_command.md

 # Pipe

-**Definition** : it pipe the output of the previously executed command to the input of the next command.
+**Defination** : it pipe the output of the previously executed command to the input of the next command.

 **Structure** : `<command1>`|`</command2`

 # pushd and popd

-**Definition** : pushd and popd works similar to the push and pop of stack data structure.
+**Defination** : pushd and popd works similar to the push and pop of stack data structure.

 > **pushd** : push the directory to the stack and.